mendixlabs/mendix-gradle-plugin/docs/extension.md

      \- runtime
 ```

 On Windows `installPath` defaults to `C:\Program Files\Mendix`.
-For other operating
-systems no default is available.
+For other operating systems no default is available.
+To construct this folder structure from the CDN artifacts `mxbuild-<version>.targ.z` and `runtime-<version>.tar.gz`
+first unzip the runtime.
+This gives you a folder named with the version like `<version>\runtime`.
+Then unzip the
+mxbuild file into this created folder.